MSallermann/chemfit/docs/src/usage/fitting.rst

     The code snippet above relies on the defaults set in the :py:class:`scme_fitting.scme_setup.SCMEParams` class.
     It might be a good idea to (i) review these defaults and (ii) not rely on them as they might be subject to change.

-..  (ii) which of these parameters we want to optimize and (iii) what their initial values are.
+We should now decide which of the parameters we want to optimize in order to approach the reference energies and what their initial value should be.
-..
-Most of the time we will want to set the initial values to the default values corresponding default values.
+Most of the time we will want to set the initial values to the corresponding default values - but this is not required.
-.. , whereas the initial parameters simply are a ``dict[str,float]``.
-..
-Obviously, the initial parameters are a subset of the default parameters.

-Here is how we might construct these parameters using the :py:func:`scme_fitting.utils.create_initial_params` utility function to initialize the initial parameters.
+If we inded want to use the default parameters as initial values we can make use of the function :py:func:`scme_fitting.utils.create_initial_params`.
+The code below demonstrates its use:

 .. code-block:: python

     from scme_fitting.utils import create_initial_params
-    from scme_fitting.scme_setup import SCMEParams

-    # We construct an SCMEParams instance and explicitly change the 'td' setting
-    # (the rest of the parameters will be set to the defaults specified in SCMEParams)
-    default_params = SCMEParams(td=2.0)

     # These should match members in default_params
     adjustable_params = ["td", "te", "C6", "C8", "C10"]